 - As above, beware of flat surfaces, everything should be stored, and all surfaces including the floor as clear as possible.

 - I have a personal rule that each time I bring something new into the house, 2 things have to go out.

 - Everything has it’s own designated place, one place. and if it is moved out of place, then it must be returned to it’s designated place – yes, everything.

 - Ask: “have I worn it in the past year?” “if it was lost, would I replace it?”

 - When you’ve washed an item and put it back into the wardrobe, put it to the left hand side.
 After a year, anything you don’t wear will be at the right hand side.
 Another idea it to turn all your clothes inside out.
 All clothes that haven’t been reverted by the end of the year get thrown away.

 Memorabilia – Gone

-That cheap medal you got for completing the half marathon two years ago, the Eiffel tower shot glass someone brought you from Paris, that copy of your college graduation announcement that you’ve saved.
+That cheap medal you got for completing the half marathon two years ago, the Eiffel Tower shot glass someone brought you from Paris, that copy of your college graduation announcement you’ve saved.
 You don’t need any of these things.
 Because guess what?
-Without them you’ll still remember what it felt like to train for that half marathon or to have graduated from college.
+Without them, you’ll still remember what it felt like to train for that half marathon or to have graduated from college.
 None of those memories are going anywhere.
 Donate or recycle this stuff — you won’t miss it.